AdobeDocs/analytics-platform.en/help/guided-analysis/faq.md

 +++

-+++**What are some differences around how Analysis Workspace and Guided analysis approach reports?**
++++**What are some differences around how Analysis Workspace and Guided analysis approach analysis?**

-While Analysis Workspace and Guided analysis use the same underlying data, the way that each tool queries that data is different.
+While Analysis Workspace and Guided analysis use the same underlying data, the way that each tool enables you to form queries of that data is different.

 * **Analysis Workspace is a dimension-centered experience.** Tables typically consist of dimension item rows, while columns are typically metrics.
-You can apply filters to either to obtain the desired data.
+You can apply filters to both rows and columns to obtain the desired data.

 * **Guided analysis is an event-centered experience.** Visualizations focus on events, using dimensions and filters to complement that data.